 Mounting a Share with the multiuser Option

-By mounting as share with the multiuser option regular users can then provide their user name and password to the current session’s kernel keyring using the cifscreds utility.
+By mounting a SMB share with the multiuser option, regular users can provide their user name and password to the current session’s kernel keyring using the cifscreds utility.

-If the user accesses the content of the mounted share, the kernel uses the credentials from the kernel keyring instead of the one initially used to mount the share.
+If the user accesses the content of the mounted share, the kernel uses the credentials stored in the user’s kernel keyring instead of the credentials specified in the /root/smb.cred file used during the initial mount.

 SLES15-SP5-Testing01:/ # mount -t cifs //matrix-VM02.matrixpost-lab.net/fileshare01 /smbshare01/ -o multiuser,credentials=/root/smb.cred